Boundary survey in a construction area

 In Ontario, boundary surveys must be conducted by licensed Ontario Land Surveyors (OLS), regulated by the Association of Ontario Land Surveyors (AOLS).
 This ensures that surveyors adhere to high standards of professionalism, technical expertise, and ethical conduct.
 An OLS is uniquely qualified to interpret historical land records, legal descriptions, and the applicable provincial statutes such as the Surveyors Act and the Registry Act.

-The process of conducting a boundary survey typically involves several steps:
+The process of conducting a boundary survey typically involves these steps:

 1. Research: The surveyor begins by gathering relevant legal and historical documents, including deeds, subdivision plans, and prior surveys.
 These documents are used to establish the legal framework for the property boundaries.